Boom in Nordic crowdsourcing takes in film, lawmaking

 ENTHUSIASM, FREE LABOUR

-Data for Wikipedia, the free online encyclopedia, underlines this cultural anomaly among Finns and other Nordic people.
+Data for Wikipedia, the free online encyclopaedia, underlines this cultural anomaly among Finns and other Nordic people.

-Two percent of the Finnish population have responded to the government's call to help digitize the national archive by checking whether handwritten documents are properly transcribed online.
+Two percent of the Finnish population have responded to the government's call to help digitise the national archive by checking whether handwritten documents are properly transcribed online.

-"Finns always want to participate: it's a promised land of citizen organizations," said Kai Lemmetty, whose crowdsourcing startup Snipplist.com opened this week.
+"Finns always want to participate: it's a promised land of citizen organisations," said Kai Lemmetty, whose crowdsourcing start-up Snipplist.com opened this week.
 It invites users to share articles and information online and aims to make money through advertising.

-Finnish entrepreneur Ville Miettinen says the high cost of labor in the Nordics is also a major motivation for community-based software development.
+Finnish entrepreneur Ville Miettinen says the high cost of labour in the Nordics is also a major motivation for community-based software development.

 "It's difficult and expensive to hire people in the Nordics," said Miettinen, co-founder of Microtask, which helps companies outsource parts of their work by finding small processes that can be done by anyone.